• Updated on 22 Sept, 2025 by Ankita Banerjee

 - Enhance your General Aptitude by exploring architecture basics, famous buildings, materials, and current trends.

-- Solve NATA previous year question papers to understand recurring themes and difficulty level.
+- Solve NATA Question Papers of previous years to understand recurring themes and difficulty level.

 - Attempt full-length mock tests to simulate actual exam conditions and improve time management.